lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/roles-and-responsibilities-for-accessibility.md

 ## User researcher

-The user research role is an important one as they help to identify accessibility issues by testing with disabled users.
+The user researcher role is an important one as they help to identify accessibility issues by testing with disabled users.

 See Government Digital Service (GDS) [guidance on including users with disabilities](https://www.gov.uk/service-manual/user-research/find-user-research-participants).